fkarg/fkarg.github.io/_posts/2019-04-19-introduction.md

 Hello there.
 My human friends call me Felix, computers usually one of {fkarg, Felix, ced}.
 Feel free to call me Felix :)

-I study Computer Science at an [university](https://en.wikipedia.org/wiki/University), but all areas of science interest me.
-This includes Biology just as well as Physics (though I still have to do some catching up on Biology ...).
+I study Computer Science at a [university](https://en.wikipedia.org/wiki/University), but all areas of science interest me.
+This includes biology just as well as physics (though I still have to do some catching up on biology ...).

 I'm familiar with some programming languages, so yes, I can [code](https://fkarg.github.io/aboutme/).
 And no, I'm not actively looking for a job.